 Agrargesellschaft Hermannsfeld: Thuringian Animal Welfare Prize for Cows!

-One reason for joy for the Hermannsfeld agricultural company!
-It was awarded the Thuringian Animal Welfare Award 2025.
-Last weekend, Minister of Social Affairs Katharina Schenk presented the award in a solemn ceremony in Erfurt.
-This award is awarded to companies that work with heart and hand for the well -being of the animals.
-The agricultural company not only impresses with its attitude of 420 milk cows and breeding, but also with its exemplary standards and its engagements in education.
+A reason to be happy for the Hermannsfeld agricultural society!
+She was awarded the Thuringian Animal Welfare Prize 2025.
+Last weekend, Social Affairs Minister Katharina Schenk presented the prize at a ceremony in Erfurt.
+This award is given to companies that put their hearts and hands into the welfare of animals.
+The agricultural society impresses not only with its keeping of 420 dairy cows and offspring, but also with its exemplary standards and its commitment to education.

 The Agrargesellschaft Hermannsfeld focuses on sustainable animal husbandry and maintains a modern dairy barn that was put into operation about ten years ago.
 In order to continuously improve animal husbandry, a comprehensive change to the highest animal welfare standards took place in 2020, which catapulted the company into the premium level of animal welfare-certified companies of the German Animal Welfare Association in 2020.
 Measures such as targeted stock reduction have shown positive effects on milk production, fertility and animal health.
 In the open stable, each cow has plenty of space available, and the animals can move freely in an area of up to 2,000 m².